-- When frame and grate castings are found in the concrete curb and gutter line, the castings are to be left at final elevation with permanent concrete curb.
-Temporary drainage pipe required to drain water into basin until final asphalt placed.
-See Standard Drawing R5.
-Frame and grate to be OPSD 400.110.
-See Table 1. - When frame and grate casting is found in the asphalt roadway, castings are to be left at base asphalt elevations and adjusted to finished elevations prior to placement of surface asphalt using precast concrete adjustment units.
+- When frame and grate casting is found in the asphalt roadway, castings are to be set to base asphalt elevations using precast concrete adjustment units and adjusted to finished elevations prior to placement of surface asphalt.
 Frame and grate to be AutoStable manufactured by Bibby-Ste-Croix with open style grate.
-OPSD 401.010B may be used only on existing structures where required spacing needed for AutoStable lid is not achievable.
+OPSD 401.010B may be used only on existing structures where required spacing needed for an AutoStable lid is not achievable.
 See Table 1 and 2. - Only precast concrete adjustment units are to be used. - Minimum 200 mm adjustment allowance. - Maximum 300 mm adjustment allowance. - No brick, block or steel lift rings permitted.

-D.6 Service Connections
+D.5 Storm Service Connections

-- a) Service Connections:

-- Minimum size 100 mm

-- Minimum Grade 1%

-- Minimum depth at Property Line 1.2 metres

-- All connections to new sewer main to be made with an approved manufactured prefabricated "Tee" or approved equivalent.
+- a) Service Connections: - Minimum size 150 mm.
+Service pipe material shall be colour code white to avoid cross connection. - Minimum Grade 1% - Minimum depth at Property Line 1.2 metres - All connections to new sewer main to be made with an approved manufactured prefabricated "Tee" or approved equivalent.
 When connecting to an existing concrete main a "Kor-N-Tee" may be permitted, as approved by Township.
-See Table 2. - 45° wye cleanout with PVC cap to be provided at Property Line marked with a 50 mm x 100 mm marker painted orange to 300mm above grade, as required.
-See Standard Drawing S10. - Services to be located 1.5 m minimum from side lot line, for singles locate on low side of lot.
+See Table 2. - 45° wye cleanout with PVC cap below grade to be provided at Property Line marked with a 50 mm x 100 mm marker painted orange to 300mm above grade, as required.
+See Standard Drawing S10. - Services greater than 150 mm shall provide a water tight concrete structure (i.e. maintenance hole (OPSD 701.010), catch basin (OPSD 705.010), etc) for access at Property Line but entirely within private property.

+- Services to be located 1.5 m minimum from side lot line, for singles locate on low side of lot.
 One service/residential unit for singles, semis, row or block townhouses.
 See Standard Drawings S1, S2, S3 and S4 for service layout. - All lots to be provided with a storm service connection for foundation drain sump pumps to be connected.
 Direct gravity connections at building are not permitted except where foundation drain is 0.5m higher than street property line elevation.
 A backflow preventor or check valve is to be installed within 1.0 m of the sump pump.
 An air gap must be provided outside of the house foundation wall above grade between the sump pump and the storm service.
-See Standard Drawing S7. - a.
-Private Drainage:
+See Standard Drawing S7.